MattCollins84/rethinkdb-questions/README.md

 Ask a question via the button in the top right.
 Each question can be up or down voted and the questions will re-order themselves based on their current score.

-If you are accessing this app via `http://localhost:3000` you will also be able to answer questions - if you are coming via any other host (e.g. 127.0.0.1, or a network assigned IP address), then you will not be able to answer the questions.
+If you are accessing this app via the homepage you will not be able to answer any questions, but if you access the app via the `/answer` endpoint, you should be able to answer questions individually.

 Every connected user should see updates as questions get added, voted on, and answered.